-Many governing bodies around the World have enacted maritime legislation that incorporates the set of rules pertaining to carriage of goods known as the Hague-Visby Rules.
-Bringing an odd form of uniformity, these differing legislations all provide a similar form of protection to cargo carriers.
+Many governing bodies around the World have enacted maritime legislation that incorporates the set of rules on the carriage of goods known as the Hague-Visby Rules.
+Thus, by bringing an odd form of uniformity, these differing legislations all provide a similar form of protection to cargo carriers.
 Following suit, it is interesting to note, that although the United Arab Emirates is not a signatory or party to the Hague-Visby Rules, Federal Law No. 26 of 1981 contains provisions that reflect similar concepts.
-Both the exceptions to liability and the necessity to exercise due diligence provided in the UAE law mirrors Articles III and Article IV of the Hague-Visby Rules.
+Both the exceptions to liability and the necessity to exercise due diligence provided by the UAE law Mirrors Articles III and Article IV of the Hague-Visby Rules.

-In a contract of carriage, the carrier agrees to carry cargo from point A to point B and the shipper agrees to pay the carrier for the service of carriage.
-The bill of lading which is issued by the carrier or its agent to the shipper usually lays down the rules with respect to carriage of goods by sea.
-Generally, the shipper delivers the original bill of lading to the consignee i.e. buyer of the cargo.
+In a contract of carriage, the carrier agrees to carry cargo from point A to point B, and the shipper agrees to pay the carrier for the service of carriage.
+The bill of lading is issued by the carrier or its agent to the shipper usually lays down the rules on the carriage of goods by sea.
+Generally speaking, the shipper delivers the original bill of lading to the consignee i.e. buyer of the cargo.
 The consignee presents the original bill to the carrier, at the port of unloading, who in return issues a delivery order to enable the consignee for collecting the cargo from the port.
 The cargo claim arises when there is a breach of contract of carriage by the carrier to carry the cargo with reasonable and due care.

 Under UAE Maritime Commercial Law [i] (the MCL) the bill of lading (the BOL) is considered valid evidence of a contract of carriage.
 Article 278 provides that any condition in a bill of lading which attempts to exempt or reduce the carrier’s responsibility for loss or damage, contrary to the provisions in the MCL is void.
 The MCL provides for the liability of the carrier stating that the carrier shall not argue contrary to terms of BOL as against consignee who must be an innocent third party and is not a party to the BOL between shipper and carrier.